 Jerry Adams Doc

 Gerry Adams is one of the most controversial leaders of our time, he led his community in the North of Ireland from conflict to peace.
 Adams was a critical voice in the decision taken by the IRA to lay down their arms after their 25-year war against the British.
-Imprisoned and shot, he was demonised and censored by dominant media as a subversive and terrorist, yet the British and their allies were forced to recognize his legitimacy and negotiate with him and Sinn Féin, the Irish peace accord, ‘The Good Friday Agreement’.
+Imprisoned and shot, he was demonised and censored by dominant media as a subversive and terrorist, yet the British and their allies were forced to recognise his legitimacy and negotiate with him and Sinn Féin, the Irish peace accord, ‘The Good Friday Agreement’.

-Featured: Gerry Adams
+FEATURING: Gerry Adams

 A Want In Her